Friday, July 06, 2018

 Kev's World

-Kev's World was developed for FloppyShop by Ben Pritchard and is the prequel to The Curse Of Bolda.
-In this flick-screen platformer, we explore many rooms, grabbing stars, and shooting monsters.
-All this to rescue our beloved Katherine from the clutches of the nasty villain, Bolda.
-Okay, I know what you're thinking but stay with me on this one!
+Kev's World was developed for FloppyShop by Ben Pritchard and is the prequel to The Curse of Bolda.
+In this flick-screen platformer, we explore rooms, grab stars, and shoot monsters.
+All this to rescue our beloved Katherine from the clutches of the villain, Bolda.
+I know what you're thinking, but stay with me.

-There are many baddies but watch out for the little green alien thing - I hate those!
+There are many baddies, but watch out for the green alien things - I hate those!

-Lots of bonuses are scattered throughout and offer a variety of features:
+Also, you'll find lots of bonuses scattered throughout the rooms that offer a variety of features:

 • QuintStar contains the value of five individual stars.